TagStudioDev/TagStudio/CONTRIBUTING.md

 ### Running TagStudio

-After installing the dependencies you can now you can start TagStudio by running this command at the root of the project:
+After installing the dependencies you can start TagStudio by running this command at the root of the project:

 ```shell
 poetry run tagstudio